raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

-A swirling cloud of smoke shot through with white* hot embers appears in a 20-foot-radius sphere centered on a point within range.
+A swirling cloud of smoke shot through with white-hot embers appears in a 20-foot-radius sphere centered on a point within range.
 The cloud spreads around corners and is heavily obscured.
-It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
+It lasts for the duration or until a wind of moderate or greater speed (at least 16.0km per hour) disperses it.

 When the cloud appears, each creature in it must make a Dexterity saving throw.
 A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
 A creature must also make this saving throw when it enters the spell’s area for the first time on a turn or ends its turn there.